Vaei/PredictedMovement/README.md

 Note that Stamina does not have an `ACharacter` because no Character-specific functionality is required.

-Also note that Stamina inherits Sprint by default, if you want Stamina but not Sprint, you will need to remove this inheritance.

 Once that is complete, you simply need to call the equivalent input function.

 ## Stamina